Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Several factors influence whether a stone causes pain:

-• Location: Stones lodged deep inside the kidney’s calyces rarely cause discomfort unless they move.
+- Location: Stones lodged deep inside the kidney’s calyces often cause little or no discomfort unless they move.

-• Individual Sensitivity: Pain tolerance varies widely; some people may experience mild discomfort that goes unnoticed.
+- Individual Sensitivity: Pain tolerance varies widely; some people may experience only mild discomfort that goes unnoticed.

 Signs of Silent Kidney Stones You Shouldn’t Ignore